vindar/tgx/docs/mainpage.md

     - Alpha-blending supported for all drawing operations.
     - Drawing methods come in two flavours:
         - *fast methods* : aim for speed over quality.
-        - *high quality* : slower but uses anti-aliasing and/or subixel precision.
+        - *high quality* : slower but uses anti-aliasing and/or sub-pixel precision.
     - Easy interfacing with other libraries for
         - drawing text with TrueType font using the [OpenFontRender library](https://github.com/takkaO/OpenFontRender)
         - drawing JPEG images using the [JPEGDEC library](https://github.com/bitbank2/JPEGDEC)